betterscientificsoftware/bssw.io/Articles/Blog/AcceptingHigh-QualitySoftwareContributionsAsScientificPublications.md

 appropriateness of a software feature for a specific problem.

-* Presenting patches at a conference not only makes the whole community aware of a new feature but also enables domain scientists ton directly approach the developers, establish contact, and discuss technical aspects.
+* Presenting patches at a conference not only makes the whole community aware of a new feature but also enables domain scientists to directly approach the developers, establish contact, and discuss technical aspects.

-* The submission rate will be far lower, and acceptance rate far higher, as each submission will most likely pass at least some pre-review process by library developers, and the authors of the papers will be forced to produce a higher-quality contribution.
+* The submission rate will be far lower, and acceptance rate far higher, as each submission will most likely pass at least some pre-review process by software developers, and the authors of the papers will be forced to produce a higher-quality contribution.
 <br>